mike911209/db24-final-project/README.md

 - You can easily beat our performance by implementing any indexing algorithms for the vector search.
 Note that you still have to consider correctness because we will measure recall.
 - Make sure `TablePlanner` calls your index, if you choose to implement one.
 - You can look into `org.vanilladb.core.sql.distfn.EuclideanFn` to implement SIMD.
 Note: Our benchmark will only use `EuclideanFn`.
 You may choose not to implement SIMD for CosineFn.
-- Make sure you run java with `add-modules jdk.incubator.vector` flag to enable SIMD in Java.
+- Make sure you run jdk17 with `jdk.incubator.vector` package (default jdk17 in VScode is not contain this package) to enable SIMD in Java.

 ## Experiments